afran012/DelilahResto/README.md

 # API

-To try out the endpoints,
+To try out the endpoints